Thoughtful Living: putting proper plaster (and mortar) in the limelight

 What can it do for the environment?

 “The production of lime generally uses less energy than cement,” Tom explains, “as it’s burned at lower temperatures.”
-Furthermore, as we’ve mentioned, lime absorbs CO2 as it hardens and reverts to calcium carbonate, offsetting its production in near equilibrium.
+Furthermore, as we’ve mentioned, lime absorbs CO2 as it hardens, reverting to calcium carbonate and offsetting its production in near equilibrium.
 This is known as the lime cycle.
-As a consequence, Clémence tells us, lime has become the perfect eco-material.
+As a consequence, Clémence tells us, lime has become the perfect eco substance.
 It’s not just a solution for heritage conservation, but for new-build construction as well.

 What are the misconceptions about lime?